jeffhowarth/cartographic-modeling/src/workflows/area-workflows.md

 # __area workflows__

-This page outlines workflows to solve the [area problems][area-problems] with earth engine methods defined on the [methods page][ee-methods].
+This page outlines workflows to solve the [area problems][area-problems] with earth engine methods defined on the [methods pages][ee-methods].

 ---